 The COVID-19 outbreak has challenged workplaces around the country, testing the robustness of existing workplace standards and individual expectations.
 In forcing workers out of the workplace, to continue working in their homes, employers had to quickly turn their minds to whether their internal systems and policies supported remote working.
 Whilst this alert is not directly related to the operation of the law in Australia, it does have a natural link to your obligations as an employer.
-The soft skills considered go hand in hand with the considerations of managing the health and safety of your team and minimizing the chance of disputes and claims for workplace injury and illness arising from the changed circumstances in the workplace.
+According to professionals like the injury lawyer in woonsocket, the soft skills considered go hand in hand with the considerations of managing the health and safety of your team and minimizing the chance of disputes and claims for workplace injury and illness arising from the changed circumstances in the workplace.
 Links to resources are highlighted.
+Go ahead and learn more information about how to win a case like yours with the best legal agency near you.

 - How to achieve/maintain physical distancing;